A NSW Government website

 • support diverse housing supply in suitable locations.

-How will the guidelines develop connections with Country?
+How do the guidelines develop connections with Country?

 Planners and designers must consider Country in their plans.
-The guidelines refer to the Connecting with Country Draft Framework, which develops connections with Country for built environment projects in NSW.
+The guidelines refer to the Connecting with Country framework, which develops connections with Country for built environment projects in NSW.

 How does this relate to the urban design guidance from the NSW Government Architect?